ajcr/string-splitter/README.txt

-Got a string of words bunched together with no spaces?
+Got a load of words bunched together with no spaces?

 Want to be able to read